makagagahum/kodigo-ng-kawalan/security-hardening/CONTENT_PROTECTION.md

 }
 ```

----

-### Step 4: Optional - Whitelist Specific Elements
+### Step 4: Optional - Whitelist Elements

-If you want to allow text selection on specific elements (like input fields):
+If you want to allow selection on inputs:

 ```css
 /* Allow selection on form inputs */